drnomolos42/ansible-sumocollector/README.md

 [![Build Status - Devel](https://travis-ci.org/juju4/ansible-sumocollector.svg?branch=devel)](https://travis-ci.org/juju4/ansible-sumocollector/branches)
 # DO NOT USE

 This is a fork to add amazon linux support.
-TESTING
+TESTING.
+Original release notes follow.

 # SumoCollector